TheDanielTp/1st_Workshop_Java_Souls/README.md

 Here are a few ideas for a more complex combat system:
   - Allow users to create multiple characters and send all of them (as a party) to fight monsters.
   - Create new monster and character classes to diversify the combat encounters.
-  - Implement a dice rolling system (like a D20) to add some elements of randomness to fights.
+  - Implement a dice-rolling system (like a D20) to add some elements of randomness to fights.
   - Build a PvP game mode where two players can combat each other.
   You are in charge of designing the game using the available tools, so get creative!